BCH-GPT-Translation-Project/GPT4o-Spanish/README.md

 1. Output: data via `translation_scores.csv` and several `png` images of figures

 ## License
-All contents of this repository are made available under the
+This repository is licensed under the
 [Creative Commons Attribution-NonCommercial 4.0 International License](./LICENSE.md).

-You are free to use, share, and adapt this work for research and educational purposes with proper attribution. **Commercial use is not permitted.**
+Please cite the article (doi:10.1001/jamapediatrics.2025.1729) if you use this work.